 The Island County Board of Commissioners is seeking applicants to serve on the Island County Marine Resources Committee.
 The Board of County Commissioners invites applicants from Whidbey and Camano Islands to express interest and request appointment.

 Members of this voluntary, advisory committee serve a three-year term.
-The 16-member committee (13 voting members, 3 ex-officio members) meets on the first Tuesday afternoon of each month in the Board of County Commissioners Hearing Room (Room 102B Basement), Island County Annex Bldg., 1 NE 6th Street, Coupeville, WA.
+The 16-member committee (13 voting members, 3 ex-officio members) meets on the first Tuesday afternoon of each month from 3-5pm.
+Meetings are generally held in Coupeville (8 times/year) or Camano (4 times/year).

 The Board of County Commissioners seeks members representing a diverse array of stakeholders, including tribes, science, military, commercial and recreational marine users, ports, planners, engineers, agriculture, conservation groups, NGOs, education, economic interests, as well as members-at-large.